CU-F23-MDSSB-01-Concepts-Tools/.github/profile/README.md

 The repository **Organization**
 https://github.com/CU-F23-MDSSB-01-Concepts-Tools/Organization
-is used to provides non-public information about the course, e.g. lists of student projects.
+is used to provide non-public information about the course, e.g. lists of student projects.

-The repositories ***discussions** features can be used as a safe space for practical help.
+The repositories **discussions** features can be used as a safe space for practical help.
 Use it when you have problems to set up!
 Maybe there is already a solution or some practical information there https://github.com/CU-F23-MDSSB-01-Concepts-Tools/Organization/discussions

-### Become a member of the organization
+### Become a member of the organization ⭐

 As a registered student in the courses you must **enter your GitHub username** here:
 https://forms.office.com/e/fraU0w0gQq